Humanity's Last Stand

 Humanity's Last Stand is a fictional radical anti-mutant fringe group appearing in American comic books published by Marvel Comics.
 The characters are depicted as enemies of the X-Men.
 The group's first appearance was in Uncanny X-Men Annual 1995.

 History

-Humanity's Last Stand was behind the creation of a false Mutant Liberation Front, formed by human members of H.L.S. posing as mutants.
-The humans use drugs and technologically enhanced suits in order to mimic mutant powers.
+Humanity's Last Stand is behind the creation of a false Mutant Liberation Front, formed by human members of H.L.S. posing as mutants.
+The humans use drugs and technologically enhanced suits to mimic mutant powers.
 The goal of this is to discredit mutants.
-They also attempted to murder humans who sympathized with mutants, which led them to battle the Punisher and his allies.
+They also attempt to murder humans who sympathized with mutants, which led them to battle the Punisher and his allies.